-Investing activities used cash of \$76.8 million in 2013, provided cash of \$11.6 million in 2012, and used cash of \$77.3 million in 2011.
 In 2013, investing activities on our Statement of Cash Flows included \$40.3 million of cash paid for the acquisition of NEK.
-In addition, we made payments of \$7.8 million related to the acquisition of NEK for contingent consideration, which is classified as a financing activity on our Statement of Cash Flows.
-In addition, our investing activities include the acquisition of NextBus for \$20.2 million and \$3.3 million for the acquisition of two small defense systems businesses.
+In addition, we made contingent consideration payments of \$7.8 million in 2013 and \$2.4 million in 2014 related to the acquisition of NEK, which are classified as financing activities on our Statements of Cash Flows.
+In addition, investing activities included the acquisition of NextBus for \$20.2 million and \$3.3 million for the acquisition of two small defense systems businesses.
 We also invested \$4.1 million in marketable securities during 2013 and made capital expenditures of \$9.1 million.